-The Rotarian Action Group of Multiple Sclerosis Awareness is a group of Rotarians dedicated to promoting MS Awareness and provide resource for rotary clubs to partner and implement MS related projects internationally.
-"Together Rotarian Families and Friends are Stronger than MS"This Action Group acts in accordance with Rotary International policy but is not an agent of nor is it controlled by Rotary International.
+The Rotary Action Group Against Multiple Sclerosis is a group of Rotarians dedicated to promoting MS Awareness and encourage rotary clubs to partner and implement MS related projects.
+This Action Group acts in accordance with Rotary International policy but is not an agent of nor is it controlled by Rotary International.

-Jacob Martin Taurins was diagnosed with Multiple Sclerosis in 1988.
+Jacob Martin Taurins was diagnosed with Multiple Sclerosis in 1989.
 His parents Martin and Diana wanted to help find a cure for this disease.

 Inspired by Rotary's achievements in its project to eradicate Poliomyelitis (Polio Plus), they wanted Rotary to become involved in a search for a cure for MS.